sujkid/file-upload-api/README.md

 4. I was not able to test uploading files greater than 1GB, as I do not have .doc, .png or .pdf files that large.
 But I did test with smaller files and made sure they could not be uploaded.
+5. I couldn't find time to write any unit tests.

 ## [License](LICENSE)